-born in downey, california, a suburb southeast of los angeles, and raised by a single parent, my life changed at thirteen – the year I received a brother AX-24 typewriter as a christmas gift from my father. i wrote my first (& only) play the following summer.
+Born in Downey, California, a suburb southeast of Los Angeles, and raised by a single parent, pan ellington’s life changed at thirteen – the year they received a Brother AX-24 electric typewriter as a Christmas gift from their father.
+They’d write their first play the following summer.

-i’d always been a writer, really. so too, an individual. i never really felt as though i fit into the white bread suburbia that my hometown was then, and it wasn’t long before i began looking outward – first spending time on melrose avenue as a teenager, then in the gay nightclubs in west hollywood as a newly out person in the early nineties, and later, finding my community in the underground rave scene that once thrived throughout los angeles.
+Never really feeling as though they fit into the white bread suburbia that their hometown was then, it wasn’t long before ellington began looking outward – first working on classic musicals at the Downey Civic Light Opera and sneaking away to Melrose Avenue as a teenager, then in the gay nightclubs of West Hollywood as a newly out person in the early 90s, and later, finding community in the underground rave scene that once thrived throughout Los Angeles, circa 2000.

-i attended the los angeles county high school for the arts and graduated from los angeles city college and UC berkeley with an associate’s degree in english and a bachelor’s degree in comparative literature and media studies, respectively. i’ve studied with Poet Laureate Gwendolyn Brooks at arts high, Kafka’s philosophical fiction with Professor Judith Butler (UC berkeley), and have presented my paper, “Authorial Trickery: The Writing of Luigi Pirandello and Charlie Kaufmann” at both the Honors Transfer Council of California’s annual conference at UC irvine and at the inaugural Comparative Literature Symposium at UC berkeley.
+They attended the Los Angeles County High School for the Arts, majoring in theatre from 1989 to ’91.
+And as a non-traditional student graduated from Los Angeles City College in 2011 and UC Berkeley in 2014 with an Associate’s degree in English and a Bachelor’s degree in Comparative Literature and Media Studies, respectively.
+They’ve been privileged to recite their poetry for Poet Laureate Gwendolyn Brooks at the High School for the Arts, study Kafka’s philosophical fiction with Professor Judith Butler at UC Berkeley, and have presented their paper, “Authorial Trickery: The Writing of Luigi Pirandello and Charlie Kaufmann” at both the Honors Transfer Council of California’s annual conference at UC Irvine in 2011 and at the inaugural Comparative Literature Symposium at UC Berkeley in 2012.